JohanFendi/GlendaDataPipeline/readMe.md

 ## Limitations

-- Only remote HTML parsing is supported out of the box.
+- Only remote HTML and PDF parsing is supported out of the box.
 - Requires Akash API key for LLM operations.
 - CSV must be properly formatted.